Main CB500X RR Index page

 If the unmarked state of the radiator is anything to go by then this mudguard – forget what it’s from, a Transalp – 650 BMW? – does a great job.
 It looks like it’s part of the original bike but front and back has significantly more coverage (right).
 And though I never encountered any thick clay which blocked up the tyre.
 I’m told it’s a two-tool job to remove it.

 RRP rear shock

 Though it only has 170mm to work with, the longer Tractive shock (below) gives you a full range of adjustments – no less than four settings to juggle, plus your variable loads and of course, the terrain.
 While obviously an improvement over the original, 2000 miles in I increased the as-delivered preload and damping settings quite a lot to get a good ride most of the time.
 Again, I felt the similar Hyperpro shock on the XCountry gave a superior response and control (165mm – nearly the same as the CB-X RR) while the Tractive was similar to the F650GS.
-The big difference is both those BMWs had an accessible remote preload adjustment (RPA; a knob) to improve the ride crank the knob.
+The big difference is both those BMWs had an accessible remote preload adjustment (PLA; a knob): to improve the ride, crank the knob.
+Easy.

 Though it could be a case of imagining what you’d expect to happen, I’m sure on some warm, 25°C-days crawling up a rough track at little more than walking pace and with the radiator fan whirring away, the shock’s action went off and got more bouncy – ie: reduced damping effect.

 I read that Tractive told RRP mounting the shock by the barrel shouldn’t be a problem, but that seems counter-intuitive.
 A more conventional position would be somewhere near the LHS pillion footrest (as on the XCo), and I can already see the reservoir would slot nicely into the corner where my Tutoro reservoir sat.